Claualvarez/structural-bioinformatics/Tutorials/AlphaFold.md

 To run a code in Colab you will need to sign in to a google account. \
 If you  have a Google account, click on the Sign in button on the upper sight corner of the screen.

+Let's modify the following input parameters:
+**Query sequence:**  Copy and paste your sequence for this exercise here. \
+**jobname:** It is higly reccommended to use a short and descriptive jobname.